juandpinto/thesis-manuscript/source/12_methods.md

 ## Cleaning the corpus

+Unlike many corpora, the OpenSubtitles2018 corpus as presented in its downloadable form has already undergone significant cleaning by the OPUS team.[@LisonOpenSubtitles2016Extractinglarge2016] This is good news, since data cleaning is often the most laborious part of the process.
+However, there is one issue that must be addressed before the corpus can be used to create a word list.

-Once downloaded, the files inside the zipped folder are organized as follows:
+The files inside the downloaded folder are organized as follows:

 ```
 Zipped folder in GZ format